::test() devtools

 (otherwise we’d be overwriting the previous snapshot/values).

-If we want to test a feature for one of the alternative applications in sap
+If we want to test a feature for one of our alternative applications in the inst/

 argument of AppDriver$new()

-.
-In the test below, the scenario describes changing inputs for x, y, and color, and removing the missing values from the graph:
+In the test below, the scenario describes changing inputs for x, y, and color:

 library(shinytest2)